CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 Meters 1, 2 and 4 do the same for Sandow Plus Plus and Pumping Iron.

 ## The Sandow Plus Plus Behavior

+This is the behavior I originally created to use instead of [Pumping Iron](#the-pumping-iron-behavior).

+The idea here is to naturally gain weight without worrying too much about not reaching the training requirements to go from 0% to 100% weight.

 ### Summary

 | | Sandow Plus Plus|